nathanenglehart/nathanenglehart.github.io/naive-bayes.md

 ### MLE Naive Bayes
 One implementation of Naive Bayes uses maximum likelihood estimation (MLE).
 MLE Naive Bayes is useful for classifying vector rows with ordinal data as features.
 Its equation is given by:
 \\[ P(y,x_1 … x_d) = P(y) \prod^{d}_{j=1} P_j (x_j|y) \\]
 Breaking down the algorithm more specifically, using the training dataset we first calculate the frequency of each feature in the train dataset in relation to each classification in the dataset.
-These frequencies allow us to calculate the prior probability for each feature or $q(y)$.
+These frequencies allow us to calculate the prior probability for each feature or $P(y)$.
 We can then calculate the class conditional probability of the test vector belonging to a certain class by taking the product sum of the corresponding probabilities for each feature in the test set belonging to the classification label y.
-We then apply Bayes' rule by multiplying the product sum by the overall probability of the classification label occurring in the test set $q(y)$ to get our posterior probability.
+We then apply Bayes' rule by multiplying the product sum by the overall probability of the classification label occurring in the test set $P(y)$ to get our posterior probability.
 We then normalize these probabilities by dividing by the number of potential classes.
 The Naive Bayes classifier thus classifies each test vector using the label y which returned the highest probability. \
 \
 Using C++ and leaving out functions for simplicity, we can write:
 ```c++